aakumar07/eks-by-terraform/README.md

-# eks-by-terraformDeploying EKS Cluster using Terraform and Jenkins
+# Deploying EKS Cluster using Terraform and Jenkins